katwre/ML-projects/VAE_and_regression_cfDNA/README.md

 - **VAE model** reconstructed methylation profiles and predicted proportions.
   - Achieved test MAE of **0.21–0.22**.
   - Captured overall trends but sometimes spread predictions across multiple cell types, even when truth was sparse.

+- **Semi-supervised NMF**
+  - By incorporating reference information into the factorization, ssNMF guided the decomposition toward biologically meaningful solutions.
+  - In this experiment, ssNMF produced the most accurate and stable estimates, outperforming both regression and VAE approaches.